 .
 4,140 Available Nights

 Occupancy Rate = 56.5%

 But it is never this simple.
 Invariably, not all the rooms are available all the time.
 Sometimes a few rooms are taken out of the inventory status and undergo maintenance (deep cleaning, new carpet, furniture upgrades, bathroom remodeling, etc.).
-So the denominator changes from month to month affecting the rate.
+Thus, the denominator changes from month to month affecting the rate.

 Inventory Occupancy – Actual occupancy divided by total inventory; this rate will always be less than or equal to available occupancy.

 Available Occupancy – Actual occupancy divided by total leasable units.

 The two values are used for different purposes.
 Available occupancy is a management performance tool.
 It measures the property manager’s ability to fill all available units.
 Whereas the inventory occupancy rate is a financial performance measurement tool.
 It is designed to measure actual occupancy against potential financial performance.
 Naturally it will rarely if ever hit 100% because as tenants depart, their units go through extensive levels of maintenance.
 Some units are simply deep cleaned and are available within one to two days.
 Others may be subject to total rehab taking 30 days to complete.

 The occupancy rate’s real benefit is its ability to predict financial performance.

 Marginal Revenue Benefit of the Occupancy Rate